squid314/java-game-of-life/life-steps.md

     $ gradle idea

 Now, start up IntelliJ.
+If this is the first time you have used IntelliJ, you will probably need to configure both Gradle and Java environments.
+From the start screen, select the `Configure` menu and select `Project Defaults` -> `Project Structure`.
+In the dialog which pops up, find the `Platform Settings` -> `SDKs` section.
+You shouldn't have anything in here yet, so let's add some.
+Click the `+` at the top and select a JDK.
+Most likely, you will have the latest JDK on your system automatically selected, so you can just press `OK`.
+Next, go to the `Project Settings` -> `Project` section and select the JDK you just set up where it says `<No SDK>` currently.
+This will default new projects to the correct JDK when you start up.
+Also select the default language level of `8 - Lambdas, type annotations, etc.`

 You should be able to find an "Open..." option directly in front of you or from the "File" menu.
-Navigate to the `life` directory and open the project.
+Navigate to the `life` directory you've been working in and open the project (select the directory and then "Open").
-You should get a new window
+You will get a new coding window set up for your project.
+In the top right corner, you will probably see a prompt saying that you should link up the Gradle project.
+This is exacty what you want to do; IntelliJ keeps its own internal caches and indexes on everything in your project, so it asks to link itself to the files we already created.
+Select the `Import Gradle project` option in the popup; this will open a dialog to handle the importing.

+Most of the defaults here are fine.